JeremyMColegrove/js-parse-xml/readme.md

 Hello there :wave: This is the homepage for a well-formed XML document parser that is light, stream-based, and very fast.
 It is customizable, but we also provide easy functions for you to use!
-We hope you enjoy this XML parser :blush:
+We hope you enjoy this XML parser.

-# **Features :muscle:**

 1. Supports file streaming
 2. 0 dependencies
 3. Small package size (~24KB)
 4. Fast parsing (~40 MB/s)
+5. Well-formed XML validation

-# **Getting Started :smiley:**
+# **Getting Started :yum:**

 ### **Install**
 ``` npm i js-parse-xml``` Or ``` yarn add js-parse-xml```